 Taking Levitra: It is available in 5-mg, 10-mg, and 20-mg tablets.
 LEVITRA may be taken with or without food intake, no more than once a day, at least 24 hours apart LEVITRA is taken orally, approximately 60 minutes before sexual activity.
 Another form of erection pills is the oro-dispersable tablets of Vardenafil, which are left to dissolve in the mouth rather than swallowed.
 Thus they act faster, within 15-20 minutes.
 Those erection pills are available under the name “Vivanza”.

 c.
 Cialis (Tadalafil)

+Cialis is the commercial name for Tadalfil, a PDE11 inhibitor.
+Again, this erection pill prevents the break down of nitric oxide and therefore augments erection in response to stimulation.
 The difference in chemical composition between cialis and viagra allows it to act for around 36 hours of erection on demand.
-This means that it does not need scheduling of sexual intercourse and may thus allow more personal freedom in some cases.
+Therefore, this erection pill does not need scheduling of sexual intercourse and may thus allow more personal freedom and spontaneity.

-Its side effects include muscle pain in some cases, and as viagra, it can be contraindicated in certain cases including those taking medication for angina.
+Side effects of this erection pill include muscle pain in some cases, and as viagra, it can be contraindicated in certain cases including those taking medication for angina.
 It has to be taken under medical supervision.